 Do not give this medication if your pet has taken or used a monoamine oxidase inhibitor (MAOI) such as selegiline, Mitaban Dip or Preventic Collar within the last 14 days.
 Clomicalm may increase the effects of other drugs that may cause drowsiness, including other antidepressants, antihistamines, sedatives, pain relievers, anxiety medications, and muscle relaxants.
 Drugs other than those listed may also interact with Clomicalm.
-Talk to your veterinarian or pharmacist before giving any prescription or over the counter medicines including herbal products.
+Caution is advised with concomitant use of anticholinergic or sympathomimetic drugs or other CNS-active drugs.

-Clomicalm tablets may not help alleviate symptoms right away.
+Clomicalm Tablets may not help alleviate symptoms right away.
 It may take a number of days before symptoms begin to lessen.

 |11-22 lbs (Blue Box)||Give one 20 mg tablet once daily with food.
 Allow pet to have plenty of water to drink|